 This lesson shows you how to run ParaView with the client running on your desktop and the pvservers executing in parallel on the LC clusters.
-This tutorial assumes you have already downloaded and installed the correct version of ParaView on your desktop to match the version on the LC clusters, currently 3.98.1.
-It also assumes you are using a Macintosh or Linux desktop machine.
-If you are using Windows, please contact the LC Computing Hotline at 2-4531 for assistance.
+This tutorial assumes you are using a Macintosh or Linux desktop machine.
+If you are using Windows, it will still work, but you will need to use something like PuTTY to set up the SSH tunnel.
+Please contact the LC Computing Hotline at 2-4531 for assistance.

 Paraview at LLNL in parallel is shown pictorially in this figure.
 The client runs on your desktop and uses your graphics card to display images quickly on your computer.
 The heavy lifting is done on batch nodes on some cluster.
 Because of the firewalls at LLNL, you will have to establish an ssh tunnel to carry the data from the "listening server" to the client on your desktop.
 The instructions below walk you through creating this setup.

 Start a batch job to reserve some nodes.
 The mxterm command at LLNL is handy for this purpose.
 The above commands reserves 4 nodes for 120 minutes.

 When the nodes are reserved, an xterm window will appear, and you will be logged into the last node in the batch job.
 In the above image, it's rzalastor17.
 Closing this window will terminate your batch job.
 In this window, type the following command (you can copy and paste).
 Make sure the version number matches the version of paraview you are using on your desktop.
 Here we are launching version 4.2.0: